The Legend of Zelda: Tears of the Kingdom – Reinventing Perfection

 Playing Tears of the Kingdom was the reason I finally bought the Switch 2 — and it was worth every cent.

-The larger OLED screen is simply stunning.
-Colors are richer, contrasts deeper, and the improved ergonomics make long sessions comfortable.
-The 4K output on the dock is a revelation — exploring Hyrule on a big OLED TV feels like stepping into a living painting.
+The larger 7.9-inch LCD screen is simply stunning — bright, sharp, with HDR and a smooth variable refresh rate — and the improved ergonomics make long sessions comfortable.
+The 4K output on the dock is a revelation — exploring Hyrule on a big 4K TV feels like stepping into a living painting.

 Nintendo also introduced a $10 upgrade for enhanced visuals and faster loading — and it’s money well spent.
 The difference in clarity, lighting, and draw distance is immediately noticeable.